 This fellowship is for current PhD students who have finished their coursework.
 Fellows will have the opportunity to pursue their own economic development research, receiving guidance from a CID faculty affiliate.
-PhD Fellows will receive a stipend of up to $20,000 to be in residence at Harvard Kennedy School starting January 2024 for up to nine months.
-Successful applicants must come from a PhD institution in a UniCredit Foundation country (Austria, Bosnia, Bulgaria, Croatia, Czech Republic, Germany, Hungary, Italy, Romania, Serbia, Slovakia, and Slovenia), and their research can focus anywhere in the world.
+PhD Fellows will receive a stipend of up to $20,000 to be in residence at Harvard Kennedy School starting September 2026 for up to nine months.
+Successful applicants must come from a PhD institution in a UniCredit Foundation country (Austria, Bosnia, Bulgaria, Croatia, Czech Republic, Germany, Hungary, Italy, Romania, Serbia, Slovakia, and Slovenia), and their research should focus on development economics and/or education anywhere in the world.
 Given the high cost of living in Cambridge, MA, scholars are encouraged to seek additional funding from their home institutions.
+This opportunity is made possible by support from the UniCredit Foundation

 Participants will be expected to deliver: